kiaaww/web_app_S24/README.md

 ### HTML (25%)

 You can find the HTML from index.html
-1. Basic HTML structure is present.
+1. Basic HTML structure is present. (whole file)
-2. HTML structure with clear content differentiation (headings, paragraphs, lists).
+2. HTML structure with clear content differentiation (headings, paragraphs, lists). (whole file)
 3. Use of forms, links, and media.
 (links: 33-34, form: 50-72, media: 85-87, also spaces for more media and pictures.
 The rest of the links can be found from project.json)
 4. Tables are effectively used. (table from lines 36-48)